Enable Two Factor Authentication on Twitch

 Enter the six-digit verification code.

-You have now successfully enabled 2fa for your Twitch account.
+You have now successfully enabled two-factor authentication for your Twitch account.
 You will be prompted to input your password and a six-digit verification code when logging in to your account.

-This code will either generate from the authenticator app you have or sent to your via text message, depending on what you have chosen.
+This code will either be generated from the authenticator app you have or sent to you via text message, depending on what you have chosen.

 If you want to enable or disable an authenticator app in the future, you can do so in the Edit Two-Factor Authentication menu.